 15. Skiing And Snowboarding

 Kashmir is a cold region, with snow-capped mountains and freezing – cold river streams, and to experience it at its best, you must visit Kashmir in the winter season.
 This is one of the best things to do in Kashmir in Winter.
 With the onset of winters, Pahalgam, Sonamarg, and Gulmarg are entirely covered in snow.
 And this open ups an opportunity for the winter sports.
 Snowboarding and skiing are the best things to do in Kashmir during winters, especially if you have an adrenaline rush to satiate.
+If you are looking for things to do in Gulamrg, then you should try skiing there.

 Skiing Organizers: Powerhounds (Gulmarg) | Jawahar Institute of Mountaineering and Winter Sports (Pahalgam)